 Similarly, the strip marked +2 is the image taken with exposure compensation set to +2 (making the histogram almost touch the right end of the scale), corrected in post production via a subtraction of 2 exposure values.
 This image would give us the least noisy shot the camera is capable of at our selected aperture, shutter, ISO and lens.

-When you shoot-right and then try to correct by exposing back to the left, your colours become washed out.
-Worse still, the colours are all washed out by different amounts so it is not trivial to get the colour back to an accurate state.
-As if that is no bad enough, the worst thing of all is that the colours most washed out are those associated with skin tones and there is no gain in noise!
+When you shoot-right and then try to correct by exposing back to the left, your colors become washed out.
+Worse still, the colors are all washed out by different amounts so it is not trivial to get the color back to an accurate state.
+As if that is no bad enough, the worst thing of all is that the colors most washed out are those associated with skin tones and there is no gain in noise!

 What to do?